 - If you consider that there is any immediate threat or danger, you should contact the police.
-Phone 111 for an emergency, or your district police office (Auckland Central is 302 6400).
-If you are on campus you can contact UNISAFE (Campus Security) on 0800 373 7550 (or 966 from an internal phone).
+Phone 111 for an emergency.
+If you are on campus you can contact Campus Security on 0800 373 7550 (or 966 from an internal phone).

 - If you (or another student) are emotionally distressed or in need of support, you can contact Counselling services.

-- You can contact the AUSA Advocacy for support and assistance in any matter.
+- You can contact AUSA Advocacy for support and assistance in any matter.